t9md/atom-try/README.md

 - `try` buffer is merely simple file, not special scratch buffer.
 - Detect grammar from scope of cursor position(e.g. CoffeeScript in Markdown), this ensure you got precise `try` buffer grammar.

+# Commands
+- `try:paste`: paste to try file.
+- `try:open-file`: open try file by reading extension from user interactively.

 # How to use

 Select text in editor then
 - Invoke `try:paste` via command palette or keymap.
-- Chose `Paste to Try` from context menu.

 # Keymap
 No keymap by default.